vantage-sh/docs.vantage.sh/docs/connecting_azure_mca.md

 # Azure MCA Account

-With the Azure MCA integration, you will allow the service principal to have access at the billing scope level.
+With the Azure MCA integration, you allow the Vantage service principal to have access at the billing scope level.

 :::note
 When you configure this integration, the Vantage service principal is granted **billing account reader** permissions.
 The service principal does _not_ have permissions—nor will it ever attempt—to make any changes to your infrastructure.